-- Find an elevated bed for more excellent cooling during hot weather and protection from drafts during winter weather 7.
-Find a bed that can be folded or quickly moved out of the way when not in use
+- Find an elevated bed for more excellent cooling during hot weather and protection from drafts during winter weather.

 - Find the right height for a bed so your dog can get on and off comfortably with minimal jumping or climbing and to minimize strain put on your dog’s hips or back.

 - Find a bed with anti-skid material on the bottom to prevent accidental sliding or move around.
 Choose an elevated bed type that you can move around the house, carried outside for use in warm weather, etc. Look for urethane pads available at hardware stores if you attach legs to a frame!